-Course Description: A planned work experience in an automotive industry or business.
-The student will be employed by an automotive industry or business, and both parties will submit reports and evaluations of experiences to the instructor.
-Each course code May be repeated for up to six credit hours.
-All students are urged to have experience working in the automotive or the heavy equipment industry before they graduate.
-It is also highly recommended students enroll in AT 300 Internship for 3 hours of credit at least once before graduation.
+Course Description: All students are urged to get experience working in the automotive or the heavy equipment industry before they graduate.
+It is also highly recommended that students enroll in AT 300 Internship for 3 hours of credit at least once before graduation.